A categorical invariant for cubic threefolds: A stability condition

 \begin{proof} We need to show that $\sigma$ has Harder--Narasimhan filtrations and is locally-finite.
 But the locally-finiteness condition is obvious, since the image of $Z$ is a discrete subgroup of $\CC$ (see \cite[Sect.\ 5]{Br}).

 The existence of Harder--Narasimhan filtrations can be proved using the same ideas as in the proof of \cite[Prop.\ 7.1]{Br1}.
-More precisely, the criterion we want to use is the one in \cite[Prop.\ 2.4]{Br}.
+By the criterion of \cite[Prop.\ 2.4]{Br}, this amounts to showing that $\cat{B}$ has no infinite sequence of subojects with with increasing phase or infinite sequence of quotients with decreasing phase.

 For $G\in\cat{B}$, denote $f(G):=\Im(Z(G))\geq 0$.
 Clearly $f$ is additive and, if

 is an exact sequence in $\cat{B}$, then $f(A)\leq f(C)$ and $f(B)\leq f(C)$.
 With this in mind, let

 be an infinite sequence in $\cat{B}$ of subobjects of $C$ with $\phi(C_{j+1})>\phi(C_j)$, for all $j$.
 Since $f$ is discrete, there exists $N \in \NN$ such that $0\leq f(C_n)=f(C_{n+1})$, for all $n \geq N$.
 Consider the exact sequence in the category $\cat{B}$